 The attorneys at Minc Law are here to help and guide you if you are facing a sextortionist or blackmailer on Facebook.
 Every year, we represent dozens of victims of sextortion.
 We have seen Facebook extortion in all of its forms and dealt with all kinds of threats.
 Sextortion is serious enough to call for a stern and well-crafted response that lets the perpetrator know they have targeted the wrong victim.

-If the sextortionist is foolish enough to post any compromising content, we act swiftly to get the content removed and the offending accounts suspended.
+If the sextortionist is threatening to post a video or photo of you on Facebook, we act swiftly to get the content removed and the offending accounts suspended.
 Eventually, the con artists realize they need to move on because you are not a profitable target to them.